 We have audited the financial statements of Quantum Exponential Group Plc (the 'Parent Company') and its subsidiaries (the 'Group') for the year ended 30 April 2023 which comprise the Consolidated Statement of Comprehensive Income, Consolidated and Company Statement of Financial Position, Consolidated and Company Statement of Changes in Equity and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in the preparation of the Group financial statements is applicable law and UK-adopted international accounting standards.
+The financial reporting framework that has been applied in the preparation of the parent Company financial statements is applicable law and UK-adopted international accounting standards.
+The financial reporting framework that has been applied in the preparation of the parent Company financial statements is applicable law and UK-adopted international accounting standards.
+The financial reporting framework that has been applied in the preparation of the parent Company financial statements is applicable law and UK-adopted international accounting standards.
 The financial reporting framework that has been applied in the preparation of the parent Company financial statements is applicable law and United Kingdom Accounting Standards, including FRS 101 'Reduced Disclosure Framework' (United Kingdom Generally Accepted Accounting Practice).